 Some ads make more sense than others.
 Very recently, several brands dropped their ad buys from MTV’s new show “Skins”, citing that the show was too racy to be associated with.
 Selling cigarettes on TV isn’t allowed anymore in the US, and no one thinks it’s wise marketing to try and pitch luxury yachts to the middle class.

 Which brings us to the fascinating world of product placement.
 Earlier this week, news broke that documentary filmmaker Morgan Spurlock’s new film found a title sponsor.
-The tongue-in-cheek movie is about product placement and funded entirely by…product placement (which 30 Rock excels at).
+The tongue-in-cheek movie is about product placement and funded entirely by…product placement.
 The title of the feature-length film?
 POM Wonderful Presents: The Greatest Movie Ever Sold.

 I love it.
 It’s brilliant.
 It makes sense.
 And it extends the brands of POM, the products featured in the movie, and Spurlock himself.